Parantaka II: Sri Lankan Expedition

 Sundara Chola Parantaka also waged war against the Sinhala ruler in Sri Lanka.
-The expedition was led by his general and his relative the Irukkuvel chief Parantaka Siriyavelar.
-However this expedition did not end well for the Cholas as both Siriyavelar and the Chola King's brother in law, the Bana chief fell in battle.
+The expedition was led by many of his generals and his relative the Irukkuvel chief and Parantaka Siriyavelar the general of Chola there he fell fighting before the ninth year of Sundara Cõļa, A.D.
+965 and they made a friendly treaty with the ruler of Lanka.

 Aditya II’s (Karikala's) Assassination

-Parantaka II's last days appear to have been clouded by a personal tragedy.
-The heir-apparent Aditya II was assassinated by a group of conspirators.
+Parantaka II's last days appear to have been clouded by a personal tragedy, as his son and parakesi Aditya II was assassinated by a group of conspirators.
+The Udayarkudi inscription, made by one Bharathan alias Vyazha Gajamallan, names Soman, Ravidasan alias Panchavan Brahmadirajan and Paramesvaran alias Irumudi Chola Brahmadirajan as the conspirators/traitors responsible for the assassination.

-There are other theories, claiming that the Pandyan spies were involved in the death of Aditya II and he was assassinated to avenge the death of Veerapandiyan in the battle of Chevur.
-There are however no direct evidence to support this theory.
-One of the inscriptions found at Udayarkudi temple in Tamil Nadu of Rajaraja notes that the property of some persons were confiscated as punishment for their involvement in the plot.
+There is also a conjecture by one R.V.
+Srinivasan made in 1971 that Rajaraja I and his sister Kundavai were responsible for the killing.
+However, no physical evidence to support this claim has been found to date.

 Uttama’s ascension

 After the assassination of Aditya II, it seems that Uttama forced Parantaka II to make him the heir-apparent.
 Arulmozhivarman (or Rajaraja I), Parantaka II's second son did not protest, anxious to avoid a civil war.
-It was apparently part of the compromise that Uttama was to succeed the throne only if he accepted to be succeeded, not by his own children but by Arulmolivarman.
-The Thiruvalangadu copperplate inscription states that Madhurantaka Uttama Chola made Arulmoli the heir-apparent.
+It was apparently part of the compromise that Uttama was to succeed the throne only if he accepted to be succeeded, not by his own children but by Arulmozhivarman.
+The Thiruvalangadu copperplate inscription states that Madhurantaka Uttama Chola made Arulmozhi the heir-apparent.

 Parantaka II's death and legacy

 Parantaka II, heart broken by the personal tragedy died in Kanchipuram at his golden palace (c.
 980 CE).
 He was thereafter known as "Pon maligai thunjina thevar" – "the king who died in the golden palace".
 Parantaka II continued the chola legacy of absolutely professional and democratic management.
 This is seen from many inscriptions of his and his illustrious son Aditya II, which describe reforms carried out professionally at universities, councils, military and navy.
 Parantaka was well supported by his management councillors.
-Thus we know from an inscription of his how a certain aniruddha brahmarayan who was a follower of jaiminiya sutra of samaveda(jaiminiya sutrattu aniruddha bhramarayar) and who was a "servitor at the feet of lord of river girt arankam(srirangam),i.e lord vishnu", who belonged to royal council being felicitated for selfless service.
+Thus we know from an inscription of his how a certain Aniruddha Brahmarayan who was a follower of jaiminiya sutra of samaveda (jaiminiya sutrattu aniruddha bhramarayar) and who was a "servitor at the feet of lord of river girt arankam (srirangam), i.e lord vishnu", who belonged to royal council being felicitated for selfless service.

-One of his queens, Vanavanmahadevi, a princess from the clan of Malaiyaman, committed sati at the king's death and her image was perhaps installed at the Thanjavur Temple by her daughter Kundavai.
+One of his queens, Vanavanmahadevi, a princess from the clan of Malaiyaman, committed suicide by jumping into the fire, in spite for serval oppositions by the noble men at the king's death and her image was perhaps installed at the Thanjavur Temple by her daughter Kundavai.
 Another queen, a Chera princess survived him until 1001 CE.

-During Parantaka II's reign, literature both Sanskrit and Tamil received encouragement.
+During Parantaka II's reign, literature Tamil received encouragement.
 The Buddhist work on Tamil grammar, Virasoliyam eulogises him as a patron of letters and of Buddhism.
 The eulogy furnishes evidence for the friendly relationship between the Chola monarchs and the Buddhists.